DenisLuba/AuthenticationMAUI/README.md

 ---

-This template is reusable for any number of MAUI projects with Firebase Hosting 🔁
+Successfully!
+Now this template can be reused in hundreds of MAUI projects with Firebase Hosting!🔁

 # Fr (Traduit par ai)